-§ 145.
-The July before his Death, he was perfuaded to take a Journey to Scarborough for the Recovery of his Health; from which he was at leaft encouraged to expect some little Revival.
-After this he had Thoughts of going to London, and defigned to have spent Part of September at Northamp. ton.
-The Expectation of this was mutually agreeable; but Providence faw fit to disconcert the Scheme.
-His Love for his Friends in these Parts occasioned him, to express fome Regret on his being commanded back: And I am pretty confident, from the Manner in which he expressed himself in one of his last Letters to me, that he had some more important Reasons for wishing an Opportunity of making a London Journey just at that Crisis; which, the Reader will remember, was before the Rebellion broke out.
-But as Providence determined it otherwise, he acquiesced; and I am well satisfied, that could he have distinctly foreseen the approaching Event, fo far as it concerned his own Perfon, he would have esteemed it the happiest Summons he ever received.
-While he was at Scarborough, I find by a Letter dated from thence, July 26, 1745, that he had been informed of the Gaiety which fo unfeafonably prevailed at Edinburgh, where great Multitudes were then fpending their Time in Balls, Affemblies, and other gay Amusements, little mindful of the Rod of God which was then hanging over them; on which Occasion he hath this Expression: "I am greatly surprized, that the People " of Edinburgh should be employed in such " foolish

-"foolif Diversions, when our Situation is at prefent more melancholy than ever I saw it in my Life.
-But there is one Thing which I am very sure of, that comforts me, viz. that it shall go well with the

-" Righteous, come what will."

 §.
+145. The July before his Death, he was perfuaded to take a Journey to Scarborough for the Recovery of his Health; from which he was at least encouraged to expect fome little Revival After this he had Thoughts of going to London, and defigned to have fpent Part of September at North Street The Expectation of this was mutually ag and Providence faw fit to disconcert the Scheme.
+His Love for his Friends in these Parts occasioned him, to express some Regret on his being commanded back: And I am pretty confident, from the Manner in which he expressed himfelf in one of his last Letters to me, that he had some more important Reasons for wishing an Opportunity of making a London Journey just at that Crisis; which, the Reader will remember, was before the Rebellion broke out.
+But as Providence determined it otherwise, he acquiesced; and I am well satisfied, that could he have diffinely foreseen the approaching Event, so far as it concerned his own Person, he would have esteemed it the happiest Summons he ever received.
+While he was at Scarborough, I find by a Letter dated from thence, July 26, 1745, that he had been informed of the Gaiety which fo unfeafonably prevailed at Edinburgh, where great Multitudes were then spending their Time in Balls, Affemblies, and Plays, little mindful of the Rod of Gop which was then hanging over them; on which Occasion he hath this Expression: " I am greatly furprized, that the People of Edin-4 burgh should be employed in such foolish Diversions, " when our Situation is at prefent more melancholy than ever I faw it in my Life.
+But there is one " Thing which I am very fure of, that comforts me, " viz. that it shall go well with the Righteous, come

+46 what will."

-146. Quickly after his Return Home, the Flame burst out, and his Regiment was ordered to Stirling.
-It was in the Castle there, that bis Lady and eldest Daughter enjoyed the last happy Hours of his Company; and I think, it was about Eight or Ten Days before his Death, that he parted from them there.
-A remarkable Circumstance attended that Parting, which hath been touched upon by furviving Friends in more than one of their Letters to me.
-His Lady was fo affected when she took her last Leave of him, that she could not forbear bursting out into a Flood of Tears, with other Marks of unusual Emotion.
-And when he asked her the Reason, . she urged the Apprehension she had of losing such an invaluable Friend, amidst the Dangers to which he was then called out, as a very fufficient Apology.
-Upon which she took particular Notice, that whereas he had generally consorted her on such Occasions, by pleading with her that re-markable Hand of Providence, which had fo frequently in former Instances been exerted for his Preservation, and that in the greatest Extremity, he faid nothing of it now; but only replied, in his Sententious Manner, "We have an Eternity to spend "together."
+6. 146.
+Quickly after his Return Home, the Flame burst out, and his Regiment was ordered to Stirling.
+It was in the Castle there, that bis Lady and eldest Daughter enjoyed the last happy Hours of his Company; and I think, it was about Ten or Twelve Days before his Death, that he parted from them there.
+A remarkable Circumstance attended that Parting, which hath been touched upon by surviving Friends in more than one of their Letters to me.
+His Lady was fo affected when she took her last I eave of him, that she could not forbear burfting out into a Flood of Tears. with other Marks of unufual Emotion.
+And when he asked her the Reason, she urged the Apprehension the had of lofing fuch an invaluable Friend, amidst the Dangers to which he was then called out, as a very fufficient Apology.
+Upon which she took particular Notice, that whereas he had generally comforted her on such Occasions, by pleading with her that remarkable Hand of Providence, which had fo frequently in former Instances been exerted for his Preservation, and that in the greatest Extremity, he said nothing of it now; but only replied, in his Sententious Manner, " We have an Eternity to fpend together."